franklinqin0/blog/docs/views/leetcode/leetcode.md

 ## Edge Cases - A Note for Myself

-ALWAYS watch out for the edge cases, typical ones including but not limited to:
+ALWAYS watch out for the edge cases with typical ones including but not limited to:

 - empty string
 - empty array